Science of GluteGuard

 The Gluten Problem

-When gluten containing foods are eaten, the body’s pancreatic enzymes (pepsin, trypsin and chymotrypsin) which are found in the gastrointestinal track, cannot fully digest the gluten proteins.
-They can only partly break them down, leaving smaller, undigested, sections called ‘peptides’.
+When gluten is consumed, the body’s pancreatic enzymes (pepsin, trypsin and chymotrypsin) which are found in the gastrointestinal tract are unable to fully digest the gluten proteins.
+Rather the proteins are only partly broken down, leaving smaller, undigested, sections called ‘peptides’.

 An Innovative Natural Enzyme

-Prof. Hugh Cornell, a former Professor of Biological Chemistry at the RMIT University and Dr. Teodor Stelmasiak a veterinary pathologist with over 25 years of experience in pharmaceutical research, hypothesised that if the right enzyme is delivered to the gastrointestinal track prior the consumption of foods, it could complete the digestion of the toxic and immunogenic gluten peptides resistant to gastrointestinal digestion, helping to protect patients against the effects caused by inadvertent gluten ingestion.
+Prof. Hugh Cornell, a former Professor of Biological Chemistry at the RMIT University and Dr. Teodor Stelmasiak a veterinary pathologist with over 25 years of experience in pharmaceutical research, hypothesised that if the right enzyme is delivered to the gastrointestinal tract prior to the consumption of foods, it could complete the digestion of the toxic and immunogenic gluten peptides and protect patients against the effects caused by inadvertent gluten ingestion.

 This was followed by the discovery of Caricain, which became the catalyst for the establishment of Glutagen by Dr Stelmasiak in 2001 and the subsequent development of GluteGuard.GluteGuard is a product of decades of Australian scientific research.

 GluteGuard was extensively researched in-vitro and in randomised placebo controlled clinical trials exploring the effect of caricain supplementation on symptoms and biomarkers of gluten related conditions.
 These trials demonstrated that GluteGuard was successful at protecting participants against the effects of a daily gluten challenge .

 For healthcare professionals enquiring about GluteGuard’s clinical research please visit